 Why it might not:

-This visa is ideal for Canadian professionals who want to hit the ground running in the U.S. job market but aren’t necessarily seeking a green card or immigration status upgrade—at least not right away.
+This visa is suitable for professional Canadians who would like to enter the US job market quickly, but are not immediately looking for a green card or immigration status upgrade.

 H-1B Visa: A Career Move with a Green Card in Sight